Methodology

 Disclaimer

 FuelClock.nz provides indicative estimates only.
-Stock levels are calculated from published MBIE anchors and should not be treated as exact measurements.
-Vessel positions are sourced from live AIS data (aisstream.io); however, cargo type and volume are estimated from vessel dimensions and NZ import proportions — they are not confirmed manifest data.
+Stock levels are calculated from published MBIE anchors — at the moment of MBIE publication, figures match exactly; they are then depleted forward using day-of-week weighted consumption and should not be treated as exact measurements.
+Vessel data is sourced from AIS, cargo volumes may not reflect confirmed manifest data.
+On-water figures only include vessels with “confirmed” status from AIS; MBIE's published on-water figures include all vessels (at sea, scheduled, and docked) which may overstate actual available supply.
 Prediction market probabilities are derived from Polymarket and reflect market sentiment, not forecasts.

 This dashboard is for informational purposes and should not be used for trading decisions.
 The NZ Taxpayers' Union takes no responsibility for decisions made based on this data.